erhurunp/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task Four - Script that creates an empty file
 Task Five - Script that adds execute permission for file owner Task Six - Script that adds multiple permissions
+Task Seven - Script that gives all permissions to every user